Mellanox/docker-sriov-plugin/README.md

     All container instances will get one PCIe VF based network device when they are started.
     This mode uses PCIe SRIOV capability of the network devices.

-    sriov mode provides native access to the actual PCIe based neworking device without any overheads of virtual devices.
+    sriov mode provides native access to the actual PCIe based networking device without any overheads of virtual devices.
     With this mode, every container can get dedicated NIC Tx and Rx queues to send receive application data without any contention to other containers.

     In sriov mode, plugin driver takes care to enable/disable sriov, assigning VF based network device to container during starting a container.
-This will reduce adminstative overheads in dealing with sriov enablement.
+This will reduce administrative overheads in dealing with sriov enablement.

 (2) passthrough